ckenaston/ckenaston.github.io/pages/teaching.md

 Community: A History

-U.S. History from Colonial to the Presenter
+U.S. History from Colonial to the Present

 African Americans and the Construction of America